 Students receive 12 hours of credit toward their JD upon successful completion of the required MTAX courses, and 12 hours of credit toward their elective requirements for the MTAX coursework.
 Thus, JD/MTAX students complete 114 quarter hours of law and 21 semester hours of graduate tax.
 Since both degrees are awarded simultaneously, all requirements in both schools must be completed in order to receive either degree.

 It is possible for students with adequate accounting backgrounds to complete the joint JD/MTAX program in 36 months.
 Students with a non-accounting undergraduate degree may be required to complete some basic-level accounting courses before enrolling in any graduate tax courses.
 For further information, see the Associate Dean of the Law School.

 Students are required to make regular application for admission to, and be accepted by, both the Law School and the Graduate School.
 All applicants must take the applicable entrance exam for each school.

-Interested law students can visit with the Associate Dean of the Law School.
-To inquire regarding admission to the School of Business, contact the Hankamer School of Business Graduate Programs Office at (254)710-3718.
+Interested applicants and law students should visit with the Associate Dean of the Law School at their earliest convenience, and must do so before beginning study on the MTax degree.
+To inquire regarding admission to the School of Business, contact the Associate Dean for Graduate Business Programs, Dr. Patsy Norman, at (254)710-6196.